paulfioravanti/paulfioravanti.github.io/_posts/2021-10-17-persons-character.md

 The kicker to this romantic notion?
 It was [a complete lie][].

-Takeda confirmed as much in an appearance he made in 2021 on [ワイドナショー][] (The Wide Show), a news and entertainment television program.
+Takeda confirmed as much in an appearance he made in 2021 on The Wide Show ([ワイドナショー][]), a Japanese news and entertainment television program.

 But, the meme has had decades to burrow into the collective consciousness of a generation, and regardless of the generally accepted [glyph origin of 人][] to